Origin of Violet Oil

-The violet has its origins in the Mediterranean, but today it is found throughout Europe.
+The violet originated in the Mediterranean, but today it is found throughout Europe.
 Since antiquity, its active ingredients have been known as a popular aphrodisiac, as they stimulate the production of pheromone.

-Its antiseptic action helps in a faster healing process of skin diseases.
-However, it should always use with carrier oil.
-This also applies to the treatment of foot fungal.
-Again, the aid of carrier oil should be used, so that the fungicidal function of violet oil leads to a rapid decay of the disease.
-For skin inflammation, compresses with violets oil are helpful.
-Application with violet oil envelopes helps against the symptoms of mumps and fever.
+Violet oil’s antiseptic action helps to speed up the healing process of skin conditions, however it must always be used with a carrier oil.
+This also applies to the treatment of athletes’ feet, a carrier oil should be used regularly so that the fungicidal function of the violet oil leads to a rapid resolution of the disease.
+For dermatitis, use violet oil as a compress, in addition, it can fight the symptoms of mumps and fever.

-Violet oil applied in the diffuser, expectorant in bronchitis and whooping cough.
-Its scent, distributed by an aroma lamp, removes internal blockages, improves mood in depression, stimulates endorphin release and has aphrodisiac properties.
-It also relieves emotional stress and helps with sleep disorders.
+Violet oil is used in a diffuser to achieve an expectorant effect on bronchitis and whooping cough.
+Its aroma, diffused by an aromatic lamp, removes internal blockages, improves mood in case of depression, stimulates the release of endorphins and has aphrodisiac properties.
+Violet oil also relieves emotional stress and helps with sleep disturbances.

-Violet oil is considered a popular additive to creams and body lotions.
-As a bath additive it serves for the application of relaxation baths.
-These help against stress and intern restlessness, as well as to relieve colds.
+Violet oil is considered a popular addition to body creams and lotions.
+As a bath addition, it is useful for relaxation, helps with stress and inner anxiety and relieves cold symptoms.

-Violet oil as popular oil can be added to the applied base of massage oil.
-Light massages with the resulting oil help for fatigue and lethargy.
+Violet oil is a popular oil that can be added to a massage base.
+Light massages with the obtained oil help with fatigue and lethargy.

-Its floral scent is popular among women and is used in the production of various perfumes.
+Its floral scent is popular with women and is used in various perfumes.